cstieg/NeighborhoodMap/README.md

 [Udacity.com](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).
 It is a webpage that displays a number of markers for locations in a neighborhood using the Google Maps API, and retrieves info about the locations from Wikipedia as well as displaying the street view from Google.
+Utilizes the Model-View-ViewModel design of Knockout.js.

 ## Getting Started